Imagining a world without trees.

 ADVISORS: Eric Foreman, Wolfgang Gil

-Explore how we might collect personal histories and retain legacy after death.
+How we might collect personal histories after death.

 Following my grandmother's passing in 2015 I became interested in exploring individual's legacies.
 Realizing the irreplaceable value of personal histories lost to the living when a loved on passes, I began considering how might we collect this information prior to death and how might we be able to collect this information after death.

 How might we build an object that provokes thought on the implications of lost histories.

 Considering the inability to extract information from the human body post-mortem, I began to consider other bodies in the natural world that contain stories.
 I recalled learning in elementary school that trees contain data that can be understood via rings in their flesh.

 Just like anthropologists learn stories from excavated bones and geologists determine data from rocks, trees log information and share it using a naturally developed form of communication expressed as a series of irregular concentric rings.
 This information can be used to determine a tree's age and serve as chronological records to analyze past environmental climates and conditions.